Kara Mustafa Pasha: Early life and career

 He conformed to the Islamic custom of not wearing silk, and never wore silver or gold, which was a largely unenforced requirement.
 Europeans who met him (with few exceptions, such as Colyer, who initially described him as a man of "most agreeable nature") variously described him as greedy, humorous but terse, avid, intransigent, perfidious, covetous, unwilling to accept bribes yet concerned with improving his own well-being, and completely devoted to the Ottoman state.
 Later accounts by Giovanni Morosini di Alvise, Venetian bailo of Istanbul from 1675 to 1680, speak of a man "born in an obscure place of Asia, in Trebisonda, to castigate the nations," and describe him as "wholly venal, cruel and unfair."
 The English ambassador to Istanbul John Finch also describes him as greedy, and a "grievous oppressor of Christendom."
 He was particularly "unbearable to Europeans", especially for the heavy taxes he imposed (a "stream of avanias in the years 1676-1683").
 Even though his adoptive siblings also imposed notable avanias, their reputation with Europeans was not as bad.
 Merlijn Orlon noted that his bad reputation doesn't do him justice.
 Orlon explains that he worked to maintain the House of Osman's supremacy in their own territories, clashing with ambitious foreign ministers.
 This resulted in his bad reputation.
 He dealt differently with the Dutchmen for political reasons, and this resulted in Colyer's more positive account of him.
 As the Franco-allied wars ended, a preferential treatment of the Dutch became useless, and, as a result, Mustafa's relationship with Colyer grew troubled.

 In 1659 he had become a governor of Silistria and subsequently held a number of important posts.
 Within ten years, he was acting as deputy for his brother-in-law, the grand vizier Köprülüzade Fazıl Ahmed Pasha when absent from the Sultan's court.

 He served as a commander of ground troops in a war against Poland, negotiating a settlement with John Sobieski in 1676 that added the province of Podolia to the empire.
-The victory enabled the Ottomans to transform the Cossack regions of the southern Ukraine into a protectorate.
+The victory enabled the Ottomans to transform the Cossack regions of the southern Russian Empire into a protectorate.
 When his brother-in-law Köprülü Fazıl Ahmed Pasha died that same year, Mustafa succeeded him as grand vizier.

-Kara Mustafa led several successful campaigns into Ukraine, attempting to shore up the position of the Cossack state of Right-Bank Ukraine, then an Ottoman vassal.
+Kara Mustafa led several successful campaigns into Tsardom of Russia, attempting to shore up the position of the Cossack state, then an Ottoman vassal.
 He established Ottoman garrisons in many of Ukraine's cities, and conquered the traditional Cossack capital of Chyhyryn, which had been under Russian occupation.

+During his campaign he successful conquered Chygyryn.
+He pursued Grigory Romodanovsky and in the battle on the Dnieper River in August the sides did not achieve a decisive victory over each other, so both retreated, because his commanders wanted to retreat and believed that he would destroy the army.
+After that battles he conquered by siege powerful fortress Kaniv.